greenelab/tybalt/README.md

 distributed feature activations per sample.
 This constraint not only regularizes the model, but also provides the interpretable manifold.

-Below is a t-SNE visualization of the VAAE encoded features (p = 100) for all tumors.
+Below is a t-SNE visualization of the VAE encoded features (p = 100) for all tumors.

 ![VAE t-SNE](figures/tsne_vae.png?raw=true)